bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

     You select **staging** as the source.
 For the destination, you select **production**.
 Meaning that you want to swap the content of the staging deployment slot with the content of the production deployment slot.

-This results in the Web app that we push to the staging deployment slot is now swapped and hosted for production.
+This results in the Web app that we pushed to the staging deployment slot, to be swapped and hosted for production.
 The default Azure page that was previously placed in the production deployment slot, is now swapped and moved to the staging deployment slot.

 To verify that, navigate to: [https://anappaday.azurewebsites.net/](https://anappaday.azurewebsites.net/) to see our Web app.
 Also, navigate to [https://anappaday-staging.azurewebsites.net/](https://anappaday-staging.azurewebsites.net/) to see the default Azure page (previously hosted under production).